 For example, if you use two or three coats of magnetic primer and then cover it with a single coat of standard paint, it should hold certain magnets with relative ease.

 However, the more standard paint you put on top of the magnetic primer, the less the magnetic attraction will be.

-Plus, despite the presence of the iron dust, it does not have the same magnetic pull as a refrigerator door which tends to be solid metal.
+Plus, despite the presence of iron dust, it does not have the same magnetic pull as a refrigerator door which tends to be solid metal.

 For this reason, you should consider using disc magnets instead of refrigerator magnets as they tend to have a stronger attraction.

 Using magnetic paint and primer to make a DIY magnetic wall is straightforward.